FC Prishtina: 1945–1981: First success in Yugoslavian Football

 After the end of the war the club returned to the Yugoslav league system and played for mostly in the Yugoslav Second League.
-FC Prishtina won in 1945 and 1946 they won the Kosovo Province Titel and are the first Kosovar to do so but the success did not end there.
-In the Season 1947 FC Prishtina wrote History for being one of the Founder Clubs in the new SFR Yugoslavia Cup in this Season.
+FC Prishtina won in 1945 and 1946 they won the Kosovo Province Title and are the first Kosovar to do so but the success did not end there.
+In the 1947 season Prishtina wrote history for being one of the founder clubs in the new SFR Yugoslavia Cup in this Season.
 In their first ever Cup match they played against Goce Delcev from Prilep.
-FC Prishtina won this match with 1–0 and qualify for the next Round.
-In the second Round FC Prishtina had an harder tie against Rabotnicki Skopje from the second League, but FC Prishtina did not give up and won this Match away in Skopje with 1–2 and became the first Albanian Club to ever reach the Round of 16 in a Regional competition in their first ever Cup Season.
-In the Round of 16 FC Prishtina had to play away against Partizan Belgrad despite a good performance they lost this match 2–0.
+Prishtina won this match with 1–0 and qualify for the next Round.
+In the second round Prishtina had a harder tie against Rabotnicki Skopje from the second League, but Prishtina did not give up and won this Match away in Skopje with 1–2 and became the first Albanian club to ever reach the round of 16 in a regional competition in their first ever Cup Season.
+In the round of 16 Prishtina had to play away against Partizan despite a good performance they lost this match 2–0.

-Fc Prishtina also were close to qualify for their first time in the Yugoslav First League in the season 1972–73 but they lost the playoffs games against NK Osijek from Croatia and could not Progress in the Main division.
+Prishtina also were close to qualify for their first time in the Yugoslav First League in the season 1972–73 but they lost the playoffs games against NK Osijek from Croatia and could not Progress in the Main division.
 After losing in the home in Prishtina the leg with 1–2 and away with 0–1 in Osijek.